LevyMatias/levymatias/README.md

   studies: [
       "👨‍💻 Studying ReactJS, NodeJS and TailwindCSS",
-      "🎓 Currently pursuing a 3rd Semester in Information Technology at Univesp", "👨‍💻 Taking the Harvard CS50 introduction to computer science course", "🌱 Currently pursuing the Google IT Support certification on Coursera", "📙 Currently studying English"
+      "🎓 Currently pursuing a 5th Semester in Information Technology at Univesp", "📙 Currently studying English"
   ],